by Martin Maenza, partially adapted from Hawk and Dove v2 #5 by Barbara and Karl Kesel and Chris Wozniak

 “Someone call the Bay Area SCU,” Hawk said as he began to walk away.
-“And when blondie there wakes up, tell him the teacher says he still has a lot to learn!”
+“And when blondie, there, wakes up, tell him the teacher says he still has a lot to learn!”
 Golden Eagle offered Hawk a lift, and the two heroes took off as the crowd applauded their efforts.

-A few minutes later, after stowing a certain golden armor in the Jeep‘s storage compartment, Hank Hall and Charley Parker returned to the beach.
+A few minutes later, after stowing a certain golden winged armor in the Jeep‘s storage compartment, Hank Hall and Charley Parker returned to the beach.